Gennaro Volpe

-Gennaro Volpe (born 17 February 1981) is an Italian football coach and former player.
+Gennaro Volpe (born 17 February 1981) is an Italian football coach and former player, currently in charge of club Latina.

 Playing career

 A former midfielder, he played for Empoli, Prato, Ascoli, Mantova and Cittadella.
 He retired in 2016 after five years at Virtus Entella.

 Coaching career

 After retiring as a player, he stayed at Virtus Entella as a youth coach.
 On 6 May 2018, he was named new head coach in place of dismissed manager Alfredo Aglietti, taking over a Virtus Entella side in deep relegation trouble (20th place with two games to go).
-Virtus Entella were eventually relegated after losing a two-legged playoff to Ascoli, and Volpe moved back into coaching the Under-19 team afterwards.
+Virtus Entella were eventually relegated after losing a two-legged playoff to Ascoli.
+Volpe returned to coaching the Under-19 team afterwards.

-On 12 April 2021, he was moved once again in charge of the first team, taking over from Vincenzo Vivarini as Virtus Entella was at the bottom of the Serie B league table with five games to go.
+On 12 April 2021, he was once again in charge of the first team, taking over from Vincenzo Vivarini as Virtus Entella was at the bottom of the Serie B league table with five games to go.
 Later on 1 May 2021, Virtus Entella were relegated to Serie C following a home loss to Vicenza, having achieved only a single point during Volpe's first three games in charge of the club.

 After two Serie C seasons with Virtus Entella, failing to win promotion in both cases, Volpe was dismissed on 17 September 2023, one day after a home loss to neighbouring rivals Sestri Levante.

 On 29 October 2024, Volpe was signed as the new head coach of Serie C club Lecco.
 He was dismissed on 2 February 2025 due to negative results.
+On 2 December 2025, Volpe signed as the new head coach of Serie C club Latina.